Llantwit Major RFC

 It is believed that rugby was played in Llantwit Major as far back as 1880, though the first recorded game was in 1889 against a team from Cowbridge.
-The club disbanded during the Second World War but reformed soon after and in 1962 gained membership to the Welsh Rugby Union.
+The club disbanded during the Second World War but reformed soon after and in 1962 gained membership in the Welsh Rugby Union.

 The club enjoyed considerable success in the early 1960s by dominating the prestige Glamorgan County Silver Ball cup competition reaching the semi-finals in 1963 before winning the title in 1964 and 1965.
 In recent times the club had another notable cup run in reaching the final of the Welsh Rugby Union National Bowl Competition at the Millennium Stadium; ultimately losing despite being cheered on by well over 800 Llantonian supporters in an enthralling 17-10 game to Clwb Rygbi Cymry Caerdydd.

 Currently, the club manages two senior teams, one Under 19 team and also has a full Mini & Junior section with its own separate management framework.